akomakom/arduino-throttle-smoother/README.md

 **Note** that when plugged into USB, Arduino is running at 5V, but when powered by the motor controller, it is most likely running on 4.0V-4.5V.
 This changes the numbers and behavior a little when you unplug USB.
+My Arduino clone (Pro Micro 5 volt) works fine at this voltage, your mileage may vary.

 ### Story